Taxation of the Digital Economy and pushing fiscal boundaries

 s to provide insights.
 You can view BDO’s submissions to the OECD on Pillars One and Two as well as other subjects here.

-Leading Insights – highlights
+Leading Insights – highlights to date

 BDO has been a leading commentator on the debate on the taxation of the digital economy, with our opinions on the subject featured extensively in Bloomberg Tax, Financial Times, The Wall Street Journal, The New York Times, Global Finance and more. .